xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [03/2026] I was awarded an **<span style="color: red;">NVIDIA Academic Grant</span>** as **<span style="color: red;">PI</span>**.

 [02/2026] A **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been awarded.
 The MSCA fellow will join my lab shortly.

-[01/2026] Invited to give talks at Zhongshan Hospital (Fudan University) and Shanghai Jiao Tong University.

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
 Yanlong is fully funded by a QUEX (UQ-Exeter) joint PhD studentship.